 Prepare the Noodles

-Drain: Drain the pasta once cooked, and reserve.
+Drain the pasta and reserve.

 Prepare the Beef and Sauce